Naturist / Nudist Beaches in England, Scotland, Wales and Ireland

 Satnav: TQ6 0RR

 From Dartmouth take the A379 south.
 Beyond Stoke Fleming the road offers fantastic views across Start Bay as it skirts the coast.
 About 1 mile after passing Strete, the road descends steeply to sea level at Strete Gate.
-Here there is a car park on the left and access to the beach.
+Here there are a few feree places, and a car park on the left (2021: £0.80-1.10/hour, £6.50 all day) with toilets and access to the beach.
 Once on the beach walk northeast (left) for about a third of a mile to reach the nude section.
+NB: There is no parking on the long sea front road ... otherwise you might not use the council's car park :).

 The name Slapton 'Sands' is a little misleading, since the beach is a mix of shingle and tiny red pebbles, backed by red sandstone cliffs - beware falling rocks!
 Excellent views to the south-east over Start Bay.
 Depending upon the tide, the beach shelves steeply below the water's edge with a strong undertow when sea conditions are rough - swim with caution.
 The further end of the beach is said to be where gay men choose to congregate.